YuyangXueEd/homepage/content/blogs/1731159647224-Understanding-MACE:-Mass-Concept-Erasure-in-Diffusion-Models,-Part-I-/index.md

 ![MACE framework](MACE_framework.png "MACE Framework.")

+## Data preparation

+Since MACE requires not only unlearning prompts but also the generated images and their segmentations as input, we need to prepare data for the later use of unlearning.
+As depicted in the README file, MACE relies on GroundingDINO and Segment Anything as essential packages to generate the intended masks.
+I found that configuring a specific CUDA environment is not convenient, particularly for some Docker users who cannot access CUDA support when building their Docker images.
+Thanks to `transformers` library, I can directly use the built-in `IDEA-Research/grounding-dino-base` for the detector and `facebook/sam-vit-huge` for segmenter.
+Please refer to the [pull request](https://github.com/Shilin-LU/MACE/pull/18) for more details.The code is specified in `data_preparation_transformers.py`:

+{{<codeimporter url="https://raw.githubusercontent.com/Shilin-LU/MACE/refs/heads/main/data_preparation_transformers.py" type="python" >}}

+In this case, it would be much easier to generate the corresponding mask instead of configuring the environment.

+{{< alert >}}
+**Warning!** There is an issue of warning like `Could not load the custom kernel for multi-scale deformable attention: .torch/torch_extensions/MultiScaleDeformableAttention/MultiScaleDeformableAttention.so: cannot open shared object file: No such file or directory`.
+However, this would not bother the generation of the mask.
+Please refer to the related topic here: [Huggingface Forum](https://huggingface.co/IDEA-Research/grounding-dino-base/discussions/4#67178e12d49645a28cfad0af)
+{{< /alert >}}

 In the next article, I will delve into each aspect of the method in further detail and supplement the discussion with code analysis.